 AC Level 2 equipment (often referred to simply as Level 2) offers charging through 240 V (typical in residential applications) or 208 V (typical in commercial applications) electrical service.
 AC Level 2 EVSE requires installation of home charging or public charging equipment and a dedicated circuit of 20 to 100 amps, depending on the EVSE requirements.
 This charging option can operate at up to 80 amperes and 19.2 kW.
 However, most residential AC Level 2 EVSE will operate at lower power.
 Many such units operate at up to 30 amperes, delivering 7.2 kW of power.
 These units require a dedicated 40 amp circuit.

-Most homes have 240 V service available, and because AC Level 2 EVSE can charge a typical EV battery overnight, this will be a common installation for homes.
-AC Level 2 equipment uses the same connector on the vehicle that Level 1 equipment uses.
+Most homes have 240 V service available, and because AC Level 2 EVSE can charge a typical EV battery overnight, they will commonly be installed for EV owners' homes.
+AC Level 2 equipment uses the same connector on the vehicle that Level 1 equipment uses and all commercially available PEVs have the ability to charge from AC level 1 and AC level 2 EVSE.
 Based on the vehicle and circuit capacity, AC Level 2 adds about 10 to 20 miles of range per hour of charging time.

 DC Fast Charging

-Direct-current (DC) fast charging equipment, sometimes called DC Level 2 (typically 480 V AC input), enables rapid charging along heavy traffic corridors and at public stations.
-A DC fast charge can add 60 to 80 miles of range to a light-duty PHEV or EV in 20 minutes.
+Direct-current (DC) fast charging equipment, sometimes called DC Level 2 (typically 208/480 V AC three-phase input), enables rapid charging along heavy traffic corridors and at public stations.
+EVs equipped with either a CHAdeMO or SAE DC fast charge receptacle can add 50 to 70 miles of range in about 20 minutes.

 Inductive charging equipment, which uses an electromagnetic field to transfer electricity to a PEV without a cord, has been recently introduced commercially for installation as an aftermarket add-on.
 Currently available wireless charging stations operate at power levels comparable to AC Level 2.